Family of woman mauled by lion pushes for new regulations

 “It is possible she saved other lives that day,” Black wrote.
 But she lost her own.
 The lion pounced, pulling her back through an open gate into its enclosure, where it dragged her around by the neck.

-Months after the mauling last December at the Conservators Center in Burlington, North Carolina, the family still questions the sanctuary's safety protocols.
+Months after the mauling last December at the Conservators Center in Burlington, N.C., the family still questions the sanctuary’s safety protocols.

 “We still want more answers and certainly the public deserves to have more answers,” Black told The Associated Press in an interview.
 “I think what happened to Alex is a call to action.”